uncleBlobby/dilution-calc/README.md

 3. Target ABV of end result.

 Unknown Variable:

-4. Final Volume (and therefore, required additions)
+4. Final Volume (and therefore, any volume of required additions).

 To use the app, simply enter your starting information (quantity, concentration, and desired output) into the data fields and hit 'Go!'.